phalcon/documentation/docs/db-models.md

 ```

 ## Table Prefixes
-If you want all your tables to have certain prefix and without setting the source in all models, you can use the [Phalcon\Mvc\Model\Manager][mvc-model-manager] and the method `setModelPrefix()`:
+If you want all your tables to have a certain prefix without setting the source in all models, you can use the [Phalcon\Mvc\Model\Manager][mvc-model-manager] and the method `setModelPrefix()`:

 ```php
 <?php